-This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.
+This warranty gives you specific legal rights, and you may have other rights which vary from state to state.

-SEARS, ROEBUCK AND CO.
-BSC 41-3 SEARS TOWER CHICAGO, IL 60684 general safety instructions for power tools
+SEARS, ROEBUCK AND CO., Sears Tower, BSC 41-3, Chicago, IL 60684 general safety instructions for power tools

 1. KNOW YOUR POWER TOOL